Jays-T/photography_philosophy_v1/README.md

 **Code**

 * Major credits go to <a href="https://github.com/ckz8780" target="_blank">Chris Zielinski</a> and the <a href="https://github.com/ckz8780/boutique_ado_v1" target="_blank">Boutique Ado Project</a>
-* I referred to the above project many times during this process
+* I referred to the above project many times during this process and a large part of the coding logic was adapted from this project

 ## Content